1650 A beautiful etching with wide margins and water colors from a collection of views drawn by J. Peeters

 J. Peeters, Pelaguse on the Archipelago, circa 1650 A beautiful etching with wide margins and watercolour in the collection of views drawn by J. Peeters and engraved by Lucas Vorsterman.
 The engraving is presented in a passe-partout without a frame.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
+It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
+By the end of the century, these styles evolved into pseudo-styles of classicism, Renaissance, and Baroque.

 Attributes / Details